rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/azure-ad/_index.md

 In air-gapped environments, admins should ensure that their endpoints are [whitelisted](#3.2) since the Graph Endpoint URL is changing.

 #### Reverting the Migration

+**Warning:** Reverting this migration is not recommended and should only be attempted in extenuating circumstances.
+Directions must be followed exactly to avoid service interruptions.

 If you need to roll back your migration, please note the following: